Olin College: Reputation and rankings

-In the 2022–2023 U.S. News & World Report college rankings, Olin was ranked second for the best undergraduate engineering programs among non-doctorate-granting institutions in the United States.
+In the 2026 U.S. News & World Report college rankings, Olin was ranked third for the best undergraduate engineering programs among non-doctorate-granting institutions in the United States.

 As of 2014, The Princeton Review ranked Olin College second for classroom experience, third for dormitories, third for amount of studying, fourth for student opinion of professors, fifth for ease of getting around campus, eighth for LGBT friendliness, 11th for financial aid, 11th for quality of life, 12th for science laboratory facilities, 17th for career services, and 19th for student happiness.

 In 2006, Olin was selected by Kaplan, Inc. and Newsweek as one of "America's 25 New Ivies".

 Business Insider ranked Olin first on its "Best 20 College Campuses in the US" list in 2014.
 It was eighth on Forbes's "Top 25 Colleges Ranked By SAT Score", with an average combined critical reading and math score of 1489.